browserext/browserext/README.md

 # The Browser Extension Specification

 ⚠ Implementation of the technologies discussed and tentatively specified in this Community Group is ongoing and none of the original contributors have expressed opposition to this work.
-However, due to various circumstances, the level of participation has droped below the level at which productive discussion is possible, and activity in this group has stopped as a result.
+However, due to various circumstances, the level of participation has dropped below the level at which productive discussion is possible, and activity in this group has stopped as a result.

 The specifications have therefore not been maintained in a while, and are out of date.